shlienlab/raccoon/docs/tutorial_MNIST.rst

 *Note*: When working with higher-dimensionality embedding, the library will keep producing two-dimensional plots to help with a visual inspection of the results if the plotting function is set as active (default).

-We chose truncated Single Value Decomposition (t-SVD) as a low-information filter in :code:`filterfeat`.
+We chose truncated Single Value Decomposition (t-SVD) as a low-information filter in :code:`filter_feat`.
 This is a linear transformation that allows us to easily identify and remove components carrying less variance.
 We leave the choice of how many components to keep to the optimizer itself.
 We could manually set the shape and size of the range of features to consider during the optimization by setting the :code:`ffrange` and :code:`ffpoints` flags, but we leave them to their default values since we will be using Differential Evolution as our optimizer, for which they bear much less importance.

-Similarly, we leave the values for the clusters' identification parameter(:code:`cparmrange`) and for the UMAP nearest neighbours choice (set by :code:`neirange` and :code:`neipoints`) as default.
-The only exception is the scaling factor for the number of neighbours :code:`neifactor`, here reduced to speed up the search.
+Similarly, we leave the values for the clusters' identification parameter(:code:`cparm_range`) and for the UMAP nearest neighbours choice (set by :code:`nei_range` and :code:`nei_points`) as default.
+The only exception is the scaling factor for the number of neighbours :code:`nei_factor`, here reduced to speed up the search.
 If you have time and a powerful enough machine, we suggest you leave it as default to :code:`1`.

 There are currently two optimizers implemented, Grid Search (:code:`optimizer='grid'`) and Differential Evolution (:code:`optimizer='de'`).
 While the former